CZhaoYoung/EECS149-Group-project/README.md

 Zhaoyang Chen
 Bingjie Zhu
 Manqin Zhong
-**Explanation** To Professors and GSIs, there are only four members in our group as listed above.
-However, you will find five contributors in this github repo.
-There is a virtual machine in lab computer 204-6 will save the information from previous user, so I mistakely use other's git account to push our project files to this repo.
-Actually, all of this work is from us four.
+**Explanation** To Professors and GSIs, there are only four members in our group, as listed above.
+However, you will find five contributors to this GitHub repo.
+There is a virtual machine in lab computer 204-6 will save the information from the previous user, so I mistakenly use other's git account to push our project files to this repo.
+All of this project work is from us four.
+From Zhaoyang